v-buyukli/color_extraction/README.md

 ### Image Color Extraction

 - **Color Extractionn** is your gateway to a world of creativity.
 Upload an image, and watch as our algorithm uncovers the seven dominant colors within it.
 The result?
-A captivating pie chart that breaks down each color's contribution in percentage.
+A captivating pie chart that breaks down the contribution of each primary color in percentage.

 - **Examples**